 [Read more]If you are a MySQL power user in Korea, its well worth joining the Korean MySQL Power User Group.
 This is a group led by senior DBAs at many Korean companies.
 From what I gather, there is experience there using MySQL, MariaDB, Percona Server and Galera Cluster (many on various 5.5, some on 5.6, and quite a few testing 10.0).
 No one is using WebScaleSQL (yet?).
 The discussion group is rather active, and I’ve got a profile there (I get questions translated for me).

 This is just a natural evolution of the DBA Dinners that were held once every quarter.
-Organised by OSS Korea, and sometimes funded by SkySQL, people would eat & drink, while …
+Organised by OSS Korea, and sometimes funded by SkySQL, people would eat & drink, while hearing …

 [Read more]For some months now, there have been some back & forth emails with Matt, one of the senior DBAs behind the popular messaging service, KakaoTalk (yes, they are powered by MariaDB).
 Today I got some positive information: the book published entirely in the Korean language, titled Real MariaDB is now available.

 It covers MariaDB 10.0.
 Where appropriate, there are also notes on MySQL 5.6 (especially with regards to differences).
-This is Matt’s fourth MySQL-related book, and there’s a community around it …
+This is Matt’s fourth MySQL-related book, and there’s a community around it as …

 [Read more]